mewhubHawk/SpanishQUiz-2/index.md

   * external files & reading in the data
 * classes

+***
-# 1 INTRODUCTION
+# 1 Introduction

-## We're going to be using a website called www.repl.it to have fun with Python.
+We're going to be using a website called www.repl.it to have fun with Python.

-* Open repl.it open in a new tab) [repl.it/languages/Python](http://repl.it/languages/Python)
+* Open repl.it in a new tab [repl.it/languages/Python](http://repl.it/languages/Python)

 ![Imgur](http://i.imgur.com/l3EsgJk.png)